Hey Kids (Start Here)

 “Noted.”
 Rush tried not to smirk.

-Young’s throat tightened, and he stopped a span of balcony away.
+Young stopped a span of balcony away.

-Stories below, he heard the quiet break of small waves against Sanctuary Quay.
+Stories below, waves broke against Sanctuary Quay.

-“That’s the best we’re ever gonna do,” he murmured, looking at Jackson, speaking for his species, addressing any cosmic observers that might be hanging around.
-“If help’s gonna come, there’ll never be a better time.
+“He’s the best we’re ever gonna do,” he murmured, eyes on Jackson, speaking for his species, addressing the cosmic observers everyone seemed sure were hanging around.
+“If help’s gonna come, there won’t be a better time.
 A better person.”

 For the span of two heartbeats, a familiar silhouette appeared in his peripheral vision.
 Nick Rush, dressed in black and starlight, sat on the parapet at his shoulder, looking at Jackson.
 Even as Young took him in—strange clothes, stranger eyes, his hair stealing shades of night and streaks of light—he was gone.